MxSLmafao/Backup-Bot/README.md

 #### `/backup`
 Creates a complete backup of the current server.

 Simply type `/backup` and press Enter.
-The bot will create a backup file in the `backups/` directory with a timestamp-based ID.
+The bot will create a compressed backup file in the `backups/` directory with a timestamp-based ID.

 **Features:**
 - Deferred reply for long operations
 - Automatic timestamp-based backup ID
+- **Gzip compression** for efficient storage (typically 60-80% smaller)
+- Shows compression ratio and file sizes
 - Progress indication

 #### `/restore <backup-id>`